Skip to cookie consent Skip to main content

 Maintaining a healthy brain is important for doing your best in various aspects of life, including your job, relationships, and daily activities.
 It improves your ability to think clearly, make decisions, and solve problems easily.
 More importantly, maintaining a healthy brain can help protect against serious health conditions.

-“This paper provides compelling evidence that raising your BCS is not only likely to make your brain healthier and more resistant to diseases like dementia and stroke, but that it also offers the hope of protection from depression,” says Jonathan Rosand, MD, MSc, author and co-founder of the McCance Center for Brain Health at Massachusetts General Hospital and the lead developer of the Brain Care Score.
+“Our research provides compelling evidence that raising your BCS is not only likely to make your brain healthier and more resistant to diseases like dementia and stroke, but that it also offers the hope of protection from depression,” says Jonathan Rosand, MD, MSc is co-founder of the McCance Center for Brain Health at Massachusetts General Hospital and the lead developer of the Brain Care Score.

 The alarming rise of dementia, stroke, and depression

 As these conditions become more common, it's important to find and change risk factors early to help lessen their impact.
-The Brain Care Score is a useful tool that helps you understand and improve your brain health by focusing on important areas you can change to lower the risk of these serious health problems.
+The Brain Care Score is a useful tool that helps you understand brain health.
+It can help you and your health care provider focus on important areas you can change to help lower the risk of these serious health problems.

 What factors does the brain care score evaluate to help improve brain health?